Odyssey Storytelling Presents: Only in Tucson

 Ted Springer has called Tucson home for 28 years.
 He grew up on a farm in Illinois raising corn, soybeans and hogs.
 He came to Tucson as a Mennonite Volunteer and was bit by the desert.
 He never went back to the farm.
 Since his first arrival to Tucson he started cultivating Art, both his own sculpture and that of others.
 He now spends his time running The Land With No Name Sanctuary for Homeless Sculpture just outside of the Old Pueblo with his wife Kate Hodges.
 He also spends about 1/3 of the year assisting sculptor Ursula von Rydingsvard as her main cutter in Brooklyn NY.

 Dena Cowan is from Tucson.
 She earned a BFA from New York University in writing and film and worked as a film editor in NYC before moving to Spain, where she went to study Spanish and photography and stayed for 23 years, working as a writer, photographer, editor and translator.
 She lived in rural ranching and farming communities in the mountains north of Madrid, where she became interested in traditional agro-ecological practices, eventually moving to a tiny hamlet in northwestern Spain to raise children, vegetables and berries, fruit and nut trees, sheep and a horse, and clear a meandering path through the forest on their 7-acre homestead.
-In 2010 she returned to Tucson, made a documentary called Tasting History (El Sabor de la Historia), and has since been affiliated with Mission Garden, Tucson’s living agricultural heritage museum, as Garden Supervisor and Community Outreach Coordinator.
+In 2010 she returned to Tucson, made a documentary called Tasting History (El Sabor de la Historia), and has since been affiliated with Mission Garden, Tucson’s living agricultural heritage museum, as Community Outreach Coordinator.
 In 2016 the Southwest Folklife Alliance commissioned her to curate the Tucson UNESCO City of Gastronomy exhibition presented at Tucson Meet Yourself.
 She now enjoys learning to play the violin.

 Bridgitte Thum is a fifth generation native Tucsonan with lots of stories.
 Growing up working on movie sets as a child actress (mostly background) and on makeshift department store runways (modeling for kids clothes) Bridgitte soaks up attention like a quilted paper towel.
 That’s mostly why she does everything she does.
 As a stand-up comic, she started performing at Laffs in 2009.
 Eight years later, she has since performed all around town, opening for Tig Notaro and Tom Green at the Rialto.
 Performing as a radio actress in the old Pueblo Radio Show on AZPM/NPR 89.1FM and mixing music on the air every Friday from 1-3 at 91.3 FM KXCI community radio.
 Bridgitte likes fancy lady stuff.
 She’s a big fan of Tucson, she just loves this dusty burg, and all it’s creative characters.